MNS4A Workshop Logo

 Instrument development Low-cost solutions Signal processing Passive & active techniques Instrument intercomparison Data assimilation Nowcasting Space-borne platforms

-Three-day agenda 19–21 October
+Three-day schedule 19–21 October

 The workshop spans three full days of invited talks, contributed presentations, and round-table discussions.
 The schedule below shows the time structure of each day; speakers and titles will be assigned after the call for contributions closes.